rnckp/simple-simplifier/README.md

 **Simply Simplify German Language -- API Version**

 This is a simplified version of our [Language Simplification Tool](https://github.com/machinelearningZH/simply-simplify-language).

-With this version you can pip install the core functionality and use it as a package.
-The API is built with FastAPI and can be used to simplify German language text in production environments where you want to integrate programmatically with other services.
+With this version you can pip install the core functionality and use language simplification via GPT-4o as a package.
+The API is built with [FastAPI](https://fastapi.tiangolo.com/) and can be used to simplify German language text in production environments where you want to integrate programmatically with other services.

 ## Table of Contents